 Jayne F. Knott has a Ph.D. in Civil and Environmental Engineering from the University of New Hampshire, a M.S. degree in Civil and Environmental Engineering from the Massachusetts Institute of Technology (M.I.T.) and a B.A. degree in physics and geology from Mount Holyoke College.
 Dr. Knott has over 30 years experience working in water resources planning and groundwater contamination assessment, mitigation, and remediation.
 She is an expert on the effects sea-level rise on coastal road infrastructure and has published research on the impacts of projected temperature increases and sea-level-rise induced groundwater rise on pavement life.
 She has also developed a step-wise and flexible framework for designing and maintaining climate-ready coastal roads.
 Dr. Knott's CV can be viewed here.

 Dr. Knott is currently a research associate at the University of Massachusetts - Boston, School for the Environment researching the effects of climate change on groundwater systems in the greater Boston area with implications for drinking water supplies, natural resources, and coastal infrastructure.
-She is also working with a team of academics, community planners, state agencies, and municipalities on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies, and groundwater contamination from on-site septic systems in a coastal community in New Hampshire.
+She is also working with a team of academics, community planners, and state and municipal decision makers on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies and contamination from on-site septic systems in a Durham in New Hampshire.
 Dr. Knott is currently working with scientists, engineers, and planners on a NOAA Effects of Sea Level Rise Transportation project in New Hampshire and Alabama.
 She frequently collaborates with researchers from the Northeast Region in the Infrastructure and Climate Network (ICNet) and globally with ICNet Global.

-She volunteered her services as the Northeast Chapter review editor of the 4th National Climate Assessment, serving as a subject matter expert with the Resilient Dialogues Project, serving as part of the New Hampshire Coastal Adaptation Workgroup (NH CAW) and the Climate Crisis Coalition in Gloucester, Massachusetts, and the American Society of Adaptation Professionals demonstrating her commitment to helping communities and businesses achieve success in a changing climate.
+She volunteered her services as the Northeast Chapter review editor of the 4th National Climate Assessment and was a subject matter expert with the Resilient Dialogues Project.
+She is currently involved with New Hampshire's Coastal Adaptation Work Group (NH CAW), the Climate Crisis Coalition in Gloucester, Massachusetts, and the American Society of Adaptation Professionals demonstrating her commitment to communities and businesses in achieving success with a changing climate.

 JAYNE'S OTHER EXPERIENCE